rage/java-programming/data/part-2/4-methods.md

 <!-- Olemme käyttäneet useita erilaisia komentoja: arvon asettamista, laskutoimituksia, ehtolauseita, ja toistolauseita. -->

-We've used various different commands: value assignment, calculations, conditional statements, and loops.
+So far, we've used various commands: value assignment, calculations, conditional statements, and loops.

 <!-- Ruudulle tulostaminen on tehty `System.out.println()`-lauseella ja lukeminen `Integer.valueOf(lukija.nextLine())` lauseella.
 Ehtolauseessa on käytetty `if`:iä, toistolauseessa `while`:ä ja `for`:ia.
 Huomaamme, että tulostaminen ja lukeminen poikkeaa `if`:istä, `while`:stä, `for`:ista siinä, että tulostus- ja lukemiskomennon perässä on sulut ja joskus sulkujen sisällä komennolle annettava parametrit.
 Nämä "sulkuihin päättyvät" eivät oikeastaan olekaan komentoja vaan metodeja. -->

 Printing to the screen has been done with the statement `System.out.println()`, and the reading of values with `Integer.valueOf(scanner.nextLine())`. `if` has been used in conditional statements, and `while` and `for` in loops.
-We notice that printing and reading operations somewhat differ from `if`, `while`, and `and` in that the print and read commands are followed by parentheses, which may include parameters passed to the command.
+We notice that printing and reading operations somewhat differ from `if`, `while`, and `for` in that the print and read commands are followed by parentheses, which may include parameters passed to the command.
 The ones that "end in parentheses" are not actually commands, but methods.

 <!-- Teknisesti ottaen **metodi** tarkoittaa nimettyä lauseista koostuvaa joukkoa, eli ohjelman palaa, jota voi kutsua muualta ohjelmakoodista metodille annetun nimen perusteella.
 Esimerkiksi koodirivillä `System.out.println("olen metodille annettava parametri!")` kutsutaan metodia, joka suorittaa ruudulle tulostamisen.
 Metodin sisäinen toteutus -- eli joukko suoritettavia lauseita -- on piilossa, eikä ohjelmoijan tarvitse välittää siitä metodia käytettäessä. -->

 Technically speaking, **a method** is a named set of statements.
 It's a piece of a program that can be called from elsewhere in the code by the name given to the method.
 For instance `System.out.println("I am a parameter given to the method!")` calls a methods that performs printing to the screen.
-The internal implementation of the method -- i.e., the set of statements to be executed -- is hidden, and the programmer does not need to concern themselves with it when using the method.
+The internal implementation of the method -- meaning the set of statements to be executed -- is hidden, and the programmer does not need to concern themselves with it when using the method.

 <!-- Tähän mennessä käyttämämme metodit ovat kaikki olleet Javan valmiita metodeita.
 Opetellaan seuraavaksi tekemään omia metodeita. -->